Authors: Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 4. Connectivity Performance

 The connectivity performance of a port relates to its capacity to integrate within maritime supply chains and the operational function of a port as a node in transport networks.
-This dimension of port performance requests the development of a list of different types of indicators, aiming to measure the performance of the port, and its various activities, within a supply chain perspective:
+This dimension of port performance require the development of a list of different types of indicators, aiming to measure the performance of the port, and its various activities, within a supply chain perspective:

 - Maritime connectivity.
 The connectivity of a port with container services (liner shipping) and other regular services (i.e. Ro/Ro connectivity) to third destinations.
 Relevant indicators include the frequency of services, the number of operators, the deployed capacity, and the number of ports/countries that maintain direct links with the port.

 - Intermodal connectivity.
 The connectivity of a port with intermodal container transport services to and from hinterland destinations.
 These indicators might be split into sub-indicators referring to how well a port is connected with different transport modes (rail; road; barges).
-Relevant indicators include the frequency of services per transport mode, truck turnaround time (i.e in minutes), and the number of rail/truck/warehousing companies linked with the port.
+Relevant indicators include the frequency of services per transport mode, truck turnaround time (i.e. in minutes), and the number of rail/truck/warehousing companies linked with the port.

 - On-time performance (sea-going vessels).

-- On-time performance (road, rail, Inland waterways).
+- On-time performance (road, rail, inland waterways).